 This prevents timers scheduled just before sleep from firing during sleep when AX APIs are unavailable.

-set screensAsleep = false and undim the menubar icon
+Set sleepWakeProtectionActive = false and undim the menu bar icon.

-Finally do the same thing that happens during “screen-change recapture” (re-use same code).
-Any windows that were falsely pruned during the sleep transition (due to transient AX unavailability or spurious AXUIElementDestroyed notifications) are recovered via the deferred-prune mechanism (see SPECIFICATION-IMPLEMENTATION.md § Deferred Pruning).
+Finally do the same thing that happens during “display-change recapture” (re-use same code).
+Window liveness and recovery follow the general rules in SPECIFICATION-IMPLEMENTATION.md § Deferred Pruning.
 Tracked-but-unzoned windows are placed only when the recapture pass revalidates them as live; stale tracked records remain unplaced.